If you’re thinking about working in the Southwest on your next travel assignment, think about experiencing the Navajo Nation.

 Canyon De Chelly

 Silversmithing, turquoise jewelry, pottery, and basket weaving are among the arts that are synonymous with the Navajo people.
-Travelling through the area, you will find artisans selling their wares.
+Traveling through the area, you will find artisans selling their wares.
 In business since 1941, the Navajo Arts and Crafts Enterprise offers a variety of locally made works.

 Traditional Navajo Pottery